 The STAMP-STPA framework (Leveson, 2004; 2011) has been deployed within this study to explore the Hawk missile simulation task from a highly abstract perspective, using declassified information.
 Future detailed work is needed to explore the individual stakeholders that operate within all levels of the system in order to ensure that each stakeholder is operating as safely as they can.
-The analysis can also be extended to explore the potential safety implication of alternative military training operations to examine whether the insights gained from the current investigation can be applied universally to other operations.
-Finally, it would be beneficial to directly compare the insights gained from STAMP-STPA to alternative systemic safety methods such as FRAM, (Hollnagel, 2012), Accimaps (Rasmussen, 1997), and Event Analysis of Systemic Teamwork (EAST) (Stanton, Baber, & Harris, 2008; Stanton, Salmon & Walker, 2018).
-This is especially apt when considering that EAST Broken Links approach has previously been used to explore the same training scenario (Stanton & Harvey, 2017).
-Although Underwood and Waterson (2014) suggests that STAMP-STPA offers the most comprehensive approach to exploring systemic safety, it would be negligent to suggest that other methods do not add additional benefit.
+The analysis can also be extended to explore the potential safety implication of alternative military training operations, for example joint service operations, to examine whether the insights gained from the current investigation can be applied more universally.
+Finally, it would be beneficial to directly compare the insights gained from STAMP-STPA to alternative systemic safety methods such as Functional Resonance Analysis Method (FRAM; Hollnagel, 2012), Accimaps (Rasmussen, 1997), and Event Analysis of Systemic Teamwork (EAST) (Stanton, Baber, & Harris, 2008; Stanton, Salmon & Walker, 2018).
+This is especially apt when considering that EAST Broken Links approach has previously been used to empirically explore the same training scenario (Stanton & Harvey, 2017).
+Whilst Underwood and Waterson (2014) suggests that STAMP-STPA method, as applied within the current paper, offers the most comprehensive approach to exploring systemic safety, the use of alternative methods could provide additional benefit.
 Underwood and Waterson (2014) undertook an extensive comparison between STAMP-STPA and Accimaps and found that despite considerable differences between the two approaches, both offered unique insights when examining a rail accident.
 It would therefore be prudent to utilise alternative metrics to examine the relative benefits and limitation of different approaches.

 CONCLUSIONS

-The current work has applied the STAMP-STPA framework to examine Royal Navy Hawk missile simulation training.
-An evolving safety culture within the British Military as well as previous incidents within this specific training exercise have highlighted the need for modern approaches to safety within this domain.
+The current work has applied the STAMP-STPA method (Leveson, 2004) to examine Royal Navy Hawk missile simulation training.
+An evolving safety culture within the British Military as well as previous incidents within this specific training exercise have highlighted the need for modern approaches to safety within this task.

-A control structure, mapping all key stakeholders within the Hawk missile simulation exercise was generated within STAMP.
-This was furthered to elicit 88 potential UCAs using STPA.
-Finally, initial safety constraints have been provided for each identified UCA in order to reduce the likelihood of each UCA occurring and improve overall systemic safety.
-The developed safety constraints focused on ensuring adherence to require procedures; ensuring required operations are safely completed; and ensuring adequate training for all agents within the system.
-It is argued that the STAMP-STPA approach offered qualitatively different insights that would be offered using traditional safety tools currently used within the military domain, highlighting the importance of pre-existing relationships and interactions between different stakeholders.
-Acting as a case study for use of the STAMP-STPA approach in the military domain, it is argued that systemic approaches can act to enhance overall safety.
+A control structure, mapping all key stakeholders within the Hawk missile simulation exercise was generated using STAMP.
+This was furthered to elicit 88 potential UCAs by applying STPA.
+Finally, initial safety constraints have been provided for each identified UCA in order to reduce the likelihood of each UCA arising and to improve overall systemic safety.
+The developed safety constraints focused on ensuring adherence to require procedures, ensuring required operations are completed safely, and ensuring adequate training for all agents within the system.
+It is argued that the STAMP-STPA approach offered qualitatively different insights that would be offered using traditional safety tools currently used within the military domain.
+The use of a systemic approach has highlighted the importance of pre-existing stakeholder relationships and the interactions between these different organisations and individuals, factors that had not been previously considered within this military training exercise.
+It is concluded therefore that the STAMP-STPA approach is not only valid within the military domain, but can offer unique insights, essential in improving overall systemic safety.

+GLOSASARY OF TERMS

+ALARP As Low As Reasonably Practicable

+DH Duty Holder

+EAST Event Analysis of Systemic Teamwork

+FOST Flag Officer Sea Training

+FRAM Functional Resonance Analysis Method

+FTA Fault Tree Analysis

+HUD Head Up Display

+MAA Military Aviation Authority

+Rad-Alt Radar Altimeter

+RAF Royal Air Force

+RtL Risk to Life

+SHERPA Systematic Human Error Reduction and Prediction Approach

+SME Subject Matter Expert

+STAMP Systems Theoretic Accident Model and Process

+STPA Systems Theoretic Process Analysis

+THERP Technique for Human Error Rate Prediction

+UCA(s) Unsafe Control Action(s)

 ACKNOWLEDGEMENTS